Square Enix: Divestment of studios and business changes (2022–present)

-In March 2022, Square Enix announced that they would donate $500,000 to the United Nations fund for Ukrainian refugees in the Russian invasion of Ukraine.
+In March 2022, Square Enix announced that it would donate $500,000 to the United Nations fund for Ukrainian refugees in the Russian invasion of Ukraine.

 On May 1, 2022, Square Enix announced that it would sell several assets of subsidiary Square Enix Limited to Swedish games holding company Embracer Group for $300 million.
 This included studios Crystal Dynamics, Eidos-Montréal, and Square Enix Montreal, IPs Deus Ex, Legacy of Kain, Thief, and Tomb Raider and rights to "over 50 games".
 Square Enix stated that the sale will further help it in investment into blockchain and other technologies, and to "assist the company in adapting to the changes underway in the global business environment by establishing a more efficient allocation of resources".
 Square Enix also stated that it would retain the Life Is Strange, Outriders, and Just Cause franchises.
 However, during the Japanese publisher's full-year financial results briefing on May 13, president Yosuke Matsuda clarified the past statement and said the money from the sale will be used to strengthen the company's core games business.
 On July 25, 2022, Square Enix launched the English version of Manga Up!.
 The acquisition was closed by August 26, 2022, with the assets being held under CDE Entertainment which is headed from London by Phil Rogers, former CEO of Square Enix Americas and Europe.

-In the company's financial statement for the following quarter, released in September 2022, Matsuda said they were moving away from outright owning studios due to rising costs of development, but were looking at means to invest in studios such as joint ventures or investment opportunities.
+In the company's financial statement for the following quarter, released in September 2022, Matsuda said it was moving away from outright owning studios due to rising costs of development, but were looking at means to invest in studios such as joint ventures or investment opportunities.
 In 2022, Square Enix invested in seven business strategic cooperations in the blockchain and cloud services such as Zebedee (United States), Blocklords (Estonia), Cross The Ages (France), Blacknut (France), Animoca Brands-owned The Sandbox (Australia and Hong Kong), and Ubitus (Japan).